Critical remote vulnerability in Nginx CVE-2026-9256

 And an additional packages have to be installed in the container.

-It’s easier and more convenient to compile everything on the host system, but at the same time prevent contamination of the entire system with third-party libraries and executable files.
+But easier and more convenient to compile everything on the host system, and at the same time prevent contamination of the entire system with third-party libraries and executable files.

 The following is an example of building multiple Python versions for the verpy group only, which is a bit more convenient than installing for just one user.